pasqualerossi/Born2BeRoot-Guide/README.md

 3. After a few mins, you should see an output similar to this - 6e657c4619944be17df3c31faa030c25e43e40af
 4. Copy your signature number and create a .txt file and paste your number in the .txt file you just created, ready for submission.

-### Virtual Machine Linked Clone

-## Part 8 - Born2BeRoot Defence Evaluation with Questions
+## Part 8 - Born2BeRoot Defence Evaluation with Answers

 ### Evaluation Questions